Freedom of Information

 - The London Datastore provides re-usable raw data that the GLA has produced as well as datasets from the GLA’s functional bodies, London Boroughs and other organisations.

-The Mayor is committed to openness in his administration and is committed to making the work of this Panel (and any Subordinate Body of this Panel) transparent in line with Mayoral policy (for example through the GLA Group’s Framework Agreement on Corporate Governance) and stakeholder expectations.
+The Mayor is committed to openness in his administration and is committed to making the work of this Partnership (and any Subordinate Body of this Partnership) transparent in line with Mayoral policy (for example through the GLA Group’s Framework Agreement on Corporate Governance) and stakeholder expectations.

-Agendas and reports for the Panel and any of its Groups will be posted on the LEP’s website at least two clear working days before the meeting to which they relate.
+Agendas and reports for the Partnership and any of its Groups will be posted on the LEAP’s website at least two clear working days before the meeting to which they relate.